 However, as Paul is also noting, salvation history also has a subjective or personal reality.
 Through the Holy Spirit, God acts to call individuals so that they might learn of the objective reality of salvation and then receive it personally.
 In Romans 10, Paul wonders how this personal response can occur if each person does not hear about and then respond to the objective reality of the gospel (Romans 10:9-15).

 Of course, there is no meaning to this subjective/personal response, if the objective reality is not first true (which it is).
 Moreover, there is no possibility that an individual will be able to hear (understand) and thus be able to respond personally to this objective reality, if the Holy Spirit has not first been poured out on all people as Peter, on the day of Pentecost following Jesus' ascension, declared had happened (Acts 2:14-21).
+Said another way, every aspect of the objective and subjective reality of our salvation is wrapped up in the person of Jesus Christ, by the Spirit.

 However, what is objectively true for all in Christ, must be personally (subjectively) received.
-And thus the ministry of Jesus from his ascension forward is to send the Holy Spirit to "all flesh" (Acts 2:17, KJV), in order that those who are ignorant of their true identity in Christ may come to know the glorious truth, hear God's invitation to repent (change their thinking about God and about themselves), believe (accept this truth in faith), then pick up their cross and follow Jesus.
+And thus the ministry of Jesus from his ascension forward is to send the Holy Spirit to "all flesh" (Acts 2:17, KJV), in order that those who are ignorant of their true identity in Christ may come to know the glorious truth, hear God's invitation to repent (change their thinking about God and about themselves), believe (accept the truth in faith), then pick up their cross and follow Jesus.

 Theologians sometimes refer to this move as the “personal call” to distinguish it from the “general call” that has gone out to all humanity through the declaration of the gospel (2Thess 2:14).
 The Holy Spirit, working sovereignly in people’s minds, turns the general call into a personal call—opening the person’s mind and summoning them to put their trust in God and to follow Jesus.